svc333/overview/whats-new/index.md

 Additionally, {{site.data.keyword.Bluemix_notm}} platform users can create, delete, and list API keys associated with their user IDs.
 And platform users can use those API keys to authenticate when using APIs or CLIs.

-Lastly, we’ve enhanced our unified user management capability to ensure that in a linked IaaS-PaaS account, users are managed in a unified way with no need to add users separately in the SoftLayer Customer Portal or the {{site.data.keyword.Bluemix_notm}} console.
+Lastly, we enhanced our unified user management capability to ensure that in a linked IaaS-PaaS account, users are managed in a unified way with no need to add users separately in the SoftLayer Customer Portal or the {{site.data.keyword.Bluemix_notm}} console.

 For more information, check out the [Introducing Identity & Access Management](https://www.ibm.com/blogs/bluemix/2017/05/introducing-identity-access-management/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") blog post.